StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/area_load_generator_elements.md

-This page shows how loads can be defined using the function area_load_generator_elements and add the loads to the **Structure** object.
+This page shows the workflow how to use the function area_load_generator_elements.

 ## Define the loaded area in Rhino
 Coming soon